Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 In accordance with section 175ZE of the Electoral Act 1907, the agency incurred the following expenditure in advertising, market research, polling, direct mail and media advertising.
 Total expenditure for 2021-22 was $76,000.

 Example 2 (not based on real agency data)

 Section 175ZE of the Electoral Act 1907 requires public agencies to report details of expenditure to organisations providing services in relation to advertising, market research, polling, direct mail and media advertising.
 The agency did not incur expenditure of this nature.

 Disability access and inclusion plan outcomes

 Include information that meets the requirements of Schedule 3 of the Disability Services Regulations 2004.
-The report should also include services to the public delivered by agents and contractors as well as strategies to inform agents and contractors of the agency’s plan.
+The report should also include services to the public delivered by agents and contractors as well as strategies to inform agents and contractors of the public authority’s plan.

 E: Department of Communities